-Our analysis, based on the end of the 2019/20 financial year and using a list of the world's 200 biggest extractors of fossil fuels, shows that UK local government pensions invest at least £9.9 billion in fossil fuels.
-That's £1,450 invested in fossil fuels for each of the 6.8 million people who depend on local government pension funds across England, Wales, Scotland and Northern Ireland, and it represents 3% of the total value of the Local Government Pension Scheme (LGPS).
+Our analysis, based on the end of the 2019/20 financial year and using a list of the world's 200 biggest extractors of fossil fuels, shows that UK local government pensions invest at least £9.9 billion in fossil fuels.11 That's £1,450 invested in fossil fuels for each of the 6.8 million people12 who depend on local government pension funds across England, Wales, Scotland and Northern Ireland, and it represents 3% of the total value of the Local Government Pension Scheme (LGPS).

+Local authority pension funds invest in fossil

+fuels directly through stocks and bonds in fossil

+fuel companies and indirectly through indirect

+investment vehicles, including actively managed

+and passive investment funds.
+In our analysis, the

+mated values for the fossil fuel holdings of these

+13 using data from this research and relative

+rankings from the 2017 report Councils: Fuelling

+the Fire (Platform and Friends of the Earth, 2017).

-Local authority pension funds invest in fossil fuels directly through stocks and bonds in fossil fuel companies and indirectly through indirect investment vehicles, including actively managed and passive investment funds.
-In our analysis, the majority of local authority pension fund investments in fossil fuels, approximately £7 billion
+majority of local authority pension fund invest ments in fossil fuels, approximately £7 billion